Late push for coal subsidies upsets EU deal on energy reforms

 The proposal, seen by Reuters, said capacity mechanisms in place before July 2019 could temporarily dodge a CO2 limit the EU usually imposes on these schemes - enabling coal plants to participate - if they fail to attract enough lower-carbon generators.

+Ministers will also consider a proposal, backed by countries including Spain and Greece, to let countries recoup windfall revenues from some power plants if power prices spike - a move energy industry groups have opposed.

-Once EU countries agree their stance, they must negotiate the final power market upgrade with EU Parliament, aiming to pass the law before EU Parliament elections next year.
+Once EU countries agree their stance, they must negotiate the final power market upgrade with the EU Parliament, aiming to pass the law before EU parliamentary elections next year.

 ((Kate.Abnett@thomsonreuters.com;))